 …Or a subtle ombré, a low-commitment gloss or a grown-in root—whichever color process that can afford you longer gaps between appointments.
 You can still stay on-trend without subjecting your locks to frequent bleaching, plus save some extra bucks in the process too!

 Pick up those scrunchies you have stored away in a drawer from back in the day!
 The good news is that not only are these quirky hair ties back in the collective rotation, they’re also (surprise!) less harmful to strand health.
 If the look really isn’t your style, at least consider a non-fabric version, like those innovative telephone cord spiral elastics, to prevent tugging and unnecessary traction.

 6. Get dusty.

 The hair dusting technique, a cutting process that entails twisting hair into one rope strand and skimming cutting shears on the edges to remove any split ends, is a quick and easy way to trim hair without sacrificing much length.
-It’s also a great barometer of strand health: The more breakage or frayed ends that stick out of the twist, the more you need to up your moisture game!
+It’s also a great barometer of strand health.
+The more breakage or frayed ends that stick out of the twist, the more moisture you need!

 7. Snip, snip.

-Finally, the last step in ensuring you have soft, healthy-looking hair is to get a real trim—or even a brand new haircut, if you’re up for it!
+Finally, the last step in ensuring you have soft, healthy-looking hair is to get a real trim.
 Any dead, lanky, split or breaking ends are going to make your hair feel ragged and dull.
 Snip off as much as you need to get rid of any damaged or fried ends.
 You may need to lose an inch or two, but it is worth it in the long run to have a clean slate for healthy hair.